shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 Preparing the generalization to any number of dimensions and metric signatures.
 I lay out the relation between the exterior product, matrix determinant, surface, volume and hypervolume.
-This will permit to generalize the inner product to k-vectors.
+This will permit to generalize the inner product to k--vectors.
 Finally, I systematically calculate of the Hodge duals of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.